suoko/BasicTurnByTurnGPS/README.md

 License: GPLv3

 ## Project goal
-The goal of this project is to create a cheap cross-platform web-based turn-by-turn navigation application as an alternative to expensive single platform applications
+The goal of this project is to create a free cross-platform web-based turn-by-turn navigation application as an alternative to expensive single platform applications

+The application uses Google Maps JavaScript API v3 for the maps and directions.
+The HTML5 Geolocation API is used to pinpoint the user's current location.

 This is not an alternative to Scout for Apps by Telenav.
 Scout is meant to be integrated a business website in order to facilitate customers with an easy way to visit the stores.
 The goal of Poor Man's GPS is to facilitate navigation from anywhere to anywhere.